nvda-es/devguides_translation/original_docs/Contributing.md

 For anything touching code, please run `scons tests` before you open your Pull Request, and make sure all the unit tests pass.
 If possible for your PR, please consider creating a set of unit tests to test your changes.
 Please also run our linter, see [`tests/lint/readme.md`](https://github.com/nvaccess/nvda/tree/master/tests/lint) for more information.

+### Create a Pull Request (PR)

 When it is time to submit your code, you should open a pull request referring to the original issue.
 Code review will then be done on this pull request.
+Pull requests that fix bugs will be reviewed before PR's that add features / enhancements.

 ## Code Style